 According to our research, if there is some facet of a weight-loss method that is very troublesome (a painful/difficult exercise routine, too many complaints, insufficient evidence) the likelihood of real success is slim.
 In other words, if the Apple Cider Vinegar Diet does lead to unhappy dieters, this could be a deal breaker.

-From what we gathered, there is no solid clinical trial research that supports the Apple Cider Vinegar Diet for weight-loss.
+From what we gathered, there is no solid research connecting the Apple Cider Vinegar Diet to weight-loss.
 While this method may help elevate immune system health and regulate digestive function, it does not lead to fat loss.
-At DietSpotlight, we really prefer to see documented science that supports the claims because without it we’re not sure why the dieter would bother.
+At DietSpotlight, we really prefer to see documented science that supports the claims because without it we’re not sure why the dieter would bother otherwise.
+We think it’s the supplements with clinically tested ingredients that shine among hundreds of ineffective formulas.

 Hold one for a minute, we want to tell you a few things about this one.
 We are excited to see a totally natural approach to weight-loss, but there is really not enough evidence to support the Apple Cider Vinegar Diet so we don’t feel comfortable giving it the green light.
 This is one of those methods that are great in theory, but according to the feedback we found online, it does not work as well as claimed.

-Those who wish to see more substantial fat loss, we recommend you try a diet program or weight-loss product that is supported by clinical trial results, has not caused dieter complaints and is safe.
+Those who wish to see more substantial fat loss, we recommend you try a diet program or weight-loss product that is packed with effective ingredients and supported with plenty of positive customer reviews.